Folklore of the United States

-American folklore encompasses the folklores that have evolved in the present-day United States since Europeans arrived in the 16th century.
-While it contains much in the way of Native American tradition, it is not wholly identical to the tribal beliefs of any community of native people.

-Folklore consists of legends, music, oral history, proverbs, jokes, popular beliefs, fairy tales, stories, tall tales, and customs that are the traditions of a culture, subculture, or group.
-It is also the set of practices through which those expressive genres are shared.
+Folklore of the United States encompasses the myths, legends, tall tales, oral traditions, music, customs, and cultural expressions that have developed within the United States over centuries.
+It reflects the diverse origins of the nation’s people, drawing from Native American traditions, European settler narratives, African American storytelling, and the folklore of immigrant communities from Asia, Latin America, and elsewhere.

+American folklore includes iconic figures such as Paul Bunyan and Johnny Appleseed, regional creatures like Bigfoot and the Jersey Devil; and urban legends that persist into the digital age.
+It also incorporates folk music, superstitions, ghost stories, and festival traditions that vary across regions and populations.

+As a dynamic and evolving body of cultural expression, U.S. folklore continues to adapt to new technologies, social changes, and hybrid identities, remaining a vital lens through which Americans interpret their shared—and contested—histories.

-Native American folklore
+Native American Folklore

 Native American cultures are rich in myths and legends that explain natural phenomena and the relationship between humans and the spirit world.
-According to Barre Toelken, feathers, beadwork, dance steps and music, the events in a story, the shape of a dwelling, or items of traditional food can be viewed as icons of cultural meaning.
+According to Barre Toelken, feathers, beadwork, dance steps, music, the events in a story, the shape of a dwelling, or items of traditional food can be viewed as icons of cultural meaning.

 Native American cultures are numerous and diverse.
 Though some neighboring cultures hold similar beliefs, others can be quite different from one another.
-The most common myths are the creation myths, which tell a story to explain how the earth was formed, and where humans and other beings came from.
+The most common myths are the creation myths, which tell a story to explain how the earth was formed and where humans and other beings came from.
 Others may include explanations about the Sun, Moon, constellations, specific animals, seasons, and weather.
 This is one of the ways that many tribes have kept, and continue to keep, their cultures alive; these stories are told as a way of preserving and transmitting the nation, tribe, or band's particular beliefs, history, customs, spirituality, and traditional way of life.
 According to Barre Toelken, "Stories not only entertain but also embody Native behavioral and ethical values."

 Although individual tribes have their own sacred beliefs and myths, many stories have much in common.
-Myths about floods are almost universal amongst Plains tribes, stories of a flooded earth being restored.
+Myths about floods are almost universal amongst Plains tribes, usually ending with the restoration of the submerged earth.
 There are many "hero stories" immortalising the adventures of heroes with supernatural powers, who right wrongs and defeat evils.
 Animal tales are common, some explaining how features of certain animals occurred, some using animal characters for narration, and others using animals symbolically.
-There are also myths where supernatural beings appear in the form of animals, with the bear, elk, eagle, owl, and snake frequently referred to.
+There are also myths where supernatural beings appear in the form of animals, with the bear, elk, eagle, owl, and snake frequently referred to."

 Founding myths

-The founding of the United States is often surrounded by legends and tall tales.
+The founding of the United States is often surrounded by national myths, legends, and tall tales.
 Many stories have developed since the founding long ago to become a part of America's folklore and cultural awareness, and non-Native American folklore especially includes any narrative which has contributed to the shaping of American culture and belief systems.
 These narratives have varying levels of historical accuracy; the veracity of the stories is not a determining factor.